zhouzhongyuan/blog/contents/articles/react-internals-part-three-basic-updating/index.md

 }, 2000);
 ```

-We'll ignore `setState()` for now and instead implement updates through `Feact.render()`.
+We'll ignore `setState()` for now (that's coming in part four) and instead implement updates through `Feact.render()`.

 ## Doing the update

-The concept is pretty simple, `Feact.render()` just needs to check if it's rendered before, and if so, update the page instead of starting fresh.
+The concept is pretty simple, `Feact.render()` just needs to check if it has rendered before, and if so, update the page instead of starting fresh.

 ```javascript
 const Feact = {